-7.3 Impact of the Emergence of Cryptocurrency Exchanges
+6.3 Impact of the Emergence of Cryptocurrency Exchanges

-Cryptocurrency exchanges, regardless of their level of centralisation, must always secure a VASP licence from the Bank of Portugal to conduct their activities.
-A VASP licence focuses on the KYC and AML screening aspects of the fintech operator, in line with Portugal's transposition of the Fifth AML Directive (2018/843), as set forth by the AML Act.
+Regardless of their level of centralisation, cryptocurrency exchanges must always secure a VASP licence from the Bank of Portugal to conduct their activities.
+A VASP licence focuses on the KYC and AML screening aspects of the fintech operator, in line with Portugal's transposition of the 5th AML Directive (2018/843), as set forth by the AML Act.
+However, at the time of writing of the present guide, one should be aware that since 30 December of 2024, the Bank of Portugal stopped licensing any VASP because the Portuguese Government failed to produce the domestic regulations needed to ensure its jurisdiction and competencies to supervise this sector.

 The emergence of cryptocurrency exchanges has not yet impacted current domestic regulations.
 Still, it has drawn the attention of Portuguese supervisors.
-The Securities Market Commission determined that, depending on the characteristics and features of a given virtual asset, it may fall under the concept of a financial instrument and, therefore, trading or issuance of such assets is under its supervision.
+CMVM determined that, depending on the characteristics and features of a given virtual asset, it may fall under the concept of a financial instrument and, therefore, trading or issuance of such assets is under its supervision.

-7.4 Listing Standards
+6.4 Listing Standards

 There are no specific listing requirements applicable to fintech companies.
-All trading platforms are required to have public, transparent and non-discriminatory rules based on objective criteria ensuring the good functioning of the trading platform.
+All trading platforms are required to have public, transparent, and non-discriminatory rules based on objective criteria that ensure the good functioning of the trading platform.

-Listing requirements in a Portuguese regulated market are governed by the Portuguese Securities Code, by regulations and instructions approved by the Securities Market Commission and by Euronext's Rule Books and Notices.
-Listing is also governed by the MiFID II rules, the Prospectus Regulation (2017/1129/EU), the Market Abuse Regulation (596/2014/EU) and the Transparency Directive (2004/109/EC) (as amended).
+The Portuguese Securities Code governs listing requirements in a Portuguese-regulated market, regulations and instructions approved by the CMVM, and Euronext's Rule Books and Notices.
+The MiFID II rules also govern listing, the Prospectus Regulation (2017/1129/EU), the Market Abuse Regulation (596/2014/EU) and the Transparency Directive (2004/109/EC) (as amended).

-7.5 Order Handling Rules
+6.5 Order Handling Rules

-MiFID II dictates order handling rules, and the Portuguese Securities Code imposes the "best execution" principle on any financial administrator.
+MiFID II dictates order handling rules, and the CMVM imposes the "best execution" principle on any financial administrator.
 Orders should be executed at the moment indicated by the client.
 When the client has not provided specific instructions, the financial intermediary must try to obtain the best possible result for the client, attending to several criteria such as price, costs, speed, the likelihood of execution and liquidation, or another pre-established factor in the EU legislation.